 Licensed on June 3, 1975 as WN5OSD.
 As an 18 yr old Novice I qualified for W.A.S. endorsed 40 m. cw and took first place in La. during the 1976 Novice Round-Up !
 My rig was an crystal controlled (WA5UAJ constructed ) Heathkit HW-16.
 I had a weekend job pumping gasoline at a small service station to make the $ 10 monthly payments.
 My Qth was Trees City, La.
 To my knowledge I have been the only Ham Operator to have operated from the community as a resident.

 On Feb.
 17, 2013 I made my fourth tandem skydive, bailing out from an altitude of 12,000 ft.
 Although I carried along my handheld 2 meter rig no contacts were made due to local inactivity.
 I use the photography of these 4 events on my QSL cards.
 "Outrageous Sky Diver".

 Equipment : Icom IC-718, Kenwood TS-440s, Ameritron AL-811h amplifier.
 I also utilize a second hand Heathkit HW-16 and HG-10b vfo. ( My original HW-16 was stolen by a " ham " who said he could repair it.
 I never got it back ).
 Antennas : Cushcraft A3S at 33 ft.( 10 m), mounted on an homebrew foldover rotatable mast, constructed from second hand oil field pipe.
 An G5RV "MAX" (160 thru 10 m ) in an inverted "v" configuration, on tree limb at 74 ft.
 (22 m.) and an 40 meter inverted vee up at 38 ft.
 (11 m ).
-All on a 96 ft. by 150 ft. city lot.
-Thanks to a very tall oak tree for allowing me to use one of its limbs for the G5RV.
+All on a 150 ft. by 96 ft. city lot.

 I QSL 100 % direct ( sase appreciated but not required ) or via bureau.